natalieagus/50005-2023/_assignments/pa1_2_shell.md

   char *token;

   /** TASK 2 **/
   // 1.
-Check that char ** that is returend by malloc is not NULL
+Check that char ** that is returned by malloc is not NULL
   // 2.
 Tokenize the input *line using strtok() function
   // 3.
 Store the address to first letter of each word in the command in tokens
+  // 4.
+Add NULL termination in tokens so we know how many "valid" addresses there are in tokens
   // DO NOT PRINT ANYTHING TO THE OUTPUT
   /***** BEGIN ANSWER HERE *****/